OnixByte/JDevKit/simple-jwt-authzero/README.md

 ## Use the `AuthzeroTokenResolver`

 We have implemented `TokenResolver` to make sure you can add JWT to your Java application as soon as possible.
-All you need to do is to create an instance of `cn.org.codecrafters.simplejwt.authzero.AuthzeroTokenResolver` and other operations to JWT could follow our instruction in [`simple-jwt-facade`](../simple-jwt-facade/README.md).
+All you need to do is to create an instance of `com.onixbyte.simplejwt.authzero.AuthzeroTokenResolver` and other operations to JWT could follow our instruction in [`simple-jwt-facade`](../simple-jwt-facade/README.md).

 ## Contact